seek-oss/wingman/fe/lib/components/SalaryDetails/README.md

 The Salary Details component has some basic UI validation rules:

-- The salary description contains a maximum of 50 characters.
 - The minimum pay must be greater than 0.
 - The maximum pay must be greater than the minimum pay.